 Benefits Provided - Benefits under the Pension Plan are computed on the basis of age, average final compensation, and service credit.

-For Pension Plan members enrolled before July 1, 2011, Regular class members who retire at or after age 62 with at least six years of credited service or 30 years of service regardless of age are entitled to a retirement benefit payable monthly for life, equal to 1.6% of their final average compensation based on the five highest years of salary, for each year of credited service.
-Vested members with less than 30 years of service may retire before age 62 and receive reduced retirement benefits.
-Special Risk Administrative Support class members who retire at or after age 55 with at least six years of credited service or 25 years of service regardless of age are entitled to a retirement benefit payable monthly for life, equal to 1.6% of their final average compensation based on the five highest years of salary, for each year of credited service.
-Special Risk class members (sworn law enforcement officers, firefighters, and correctional officers) who retire at or after age 55 with at least six years of salary, for each year of credited service.
-Special Risk class members (sworn law enforcement officers, firefighters, and correctional officers) who retire at or after age 55 with at least six years of service regardless of age, are entitled to a retirement benefit payable monthly for life, equal to 2.0% of their final average compensation based on the five highest years of salary for each year of credited service.
-Elected Officers' class members who retire at or after age 62 with at least six years of credited service or 30 years of service regardless of age are entitled to a retirement benefit payable monthly for life, equal to 2.0% of their final average compensation based on the five highest years of salary for each year of credited service.
-Elected Officers' class members who retire at or after age 62 with at least six years of credited service or 30 years of service regardless of
+For Pension Plan members enrolled before July 1, 2011:

+- 1. Regular class members and retire at or after age 62 with at least six years of credited service (or 30 years of service regardless of age) are entitled to a retirement benefit payable monthly for life, equal to 1.6% of their final average compensation based on the five highest years of salary, for each year of credited service.
+Vested members with less than 30 years of service may retire before age 62 and receive reduced retirement benefits. - 2.
+Special Risk Administrative Support class\members and retire at or after age 55 with at least six years of credited service (or 25 years of service regardless of age) are entitled to a retirement benefit payable monthly for life, equal to 1.6% of their final average compensation based on the five highest years of salary, for each year of credited service. - 3.
+Special Risk class members (sworn law enforcement officers, firefighters, and correctional officers) who retire at or after age 55 with at least six years of credited service (or with 25 years of service regardless of age) are entitled to a retirement benefit payable monthly for life, equal to 3.0% of their final average compensation based on the five highest years of salary for each year of credited service. - 4.
+Senior Management Service class members who retire at or after age 62 with at least six years of credited service (or 30 years of service regardless of age) are entitled to a retirement benefit payable monthly for life, equal to 2.0% of their final average compensation based on the five highest years of salary for each year of credited service. - 5.
+Elected Officers' class members who retire at or after age 62 with at least six years of credited service (or 30 years of service regardless of age) are entitled to a retirement benefit payable monthly for life, equal to 3.0% (3.33% for judges and justices) of their final average compensation based on the five highest years of salary for each year of credited service.

-For Plan members enrolled on or after July 1, 2011, the vesting requirement is extended to eight years of credited service for all these members and increasing normal retirement to age 65 or 33 years of service regardless of age for Regular, Senior Management Service, and Elected Officers' class members, and to age 60 or 30 years of service regardless of age for Special Risk and Special Risk Administrative Support class members.
-Also, the final average compensation for all these members will be based on the eight highest years of salary.
+For Pension Plan members enrolled after July 1, 2011 received the same as the above with the following differences.

+- 1. The vesting requirement is extended from six years to eight years of credited service and increasing normal retirement to age 62 to 65 (or from 30 years to 33 years of service regardless of age) for Regular, Senior Management Service, and Elected Officers' class members. - 2.
+The minimum years of credited service increased from 55 to 60 (or from 25 to 30 years of service regardless of age) for Special Risk and Special Risk Administrative Support class members. - 3.
+Also, the final average compensation for all these members has increased from the five to eight years of highest salaries.